Probabilistic forecast of nonlinear dynamical systems with uncertainty quantification: Introduction

-The article is organized below.
-In Section \ref{sec:prob_forecast}, we extended the parallel partial Gaussian processes for forecasting nonlinear dynamical processes.
-We also introduce the data generating mechanism of the dynamic mode decomposition and a few variants and derive the predictive interval associated with the data generating process in Section \ref{sec:dmd_variants}.
-Gaussian processes, dynamic mode decomposition and proper orthogonal decomposition are compared in Section \ref{sec:connection}, focusing on the underlying data sampling models of these approaches.
-In Section \ref{sec:numeric}, we numerically study the forecast and uncertainty quantification by different data-driven approaches.
-We discussed the scenarios when reliable forecast can be constructed even at a reasonably long trajectory.
+The article is organized {as follows}.
+In Section \ref{sec:prob_forecast}, we extended the PP-GP for forecasting nonlinear dynamical processes.
+We introduce {a general approach to derive a {generative} model, and apply this approach to derive a sampling model of the dynamic mode decomposition and its predictive distribution in Section \ref{sec:dmd_variants}}.
+PP-GP, dynamic mode decomposition and proper orthogonal decomposition are compared in Section \ref{sec:connection}, focusing on {generative} models of these approaches.
+In Section \ref{sec:numeric}, we numerically compare different approaches for forecast, and discuss the scenarios when reliable forecast can be constructed even at reasonably long trajectory.
 We conclude this study and outline future directions in Section \ref{sec:conclusion}.
+The data and code used in this work are publicly available (\url{https://github.com/UncertaintyQuantification/forecast_dynamical_systems}).